GoogleCloudPlatform/java-docs-samples/iot/README.md

-# Deprecation Notice

-* <h3>Google Cloud IoT Core will be <a href="https://cloud.google.com/iot/docs/release-notes">retired as of August 16, 2023</a>.</h3>

-* <h3>Hence, the samples in this directory are archived and are no more maintained.</h3>

-* <h3>If you are customer with an assigned Google Cloud account team, contact your account team for more information.</h3>
+Cloud IoT Core was retired on August 16, 2023.
+After August 15, 2023, the documentation for IoT Core is no longer be available.
+See https://cloud.google.com/iot-core for a host of partner-led solutions, built on Google Cloud, that meet the needs of IoT customers.